laid0724/audi-ecommerce-concept/README.md

 ```
 This app is hosted via GCP with dockerized images of this solution through a pretty hacky way.

-Not sure what the best way to do this is as i couldn't figure out how to deploy the docker network created via "docker-compose build" all together.
+Not sure what the best way to do this is as i couldn't figure out how to deploy the entire docker network created via "docker-compose build" together.

-Had to push these images one by one to GCP and I don't know how to contain them under one IP with different ports like they are setup in my "docker-compose build".
+I had to push these images one by one to GCP and I don't know how to contain them under one IP with different ports like they are setup in my "docker-compose build".
 ```

 To deploy, you will need the following GCP APIs enabled: